 (However, I’ll be honest – we’ve visited in the summer, and it’s nowhere near as bad as visiting some other southwest national parks in the summer.)

 Book Hotels ASAP

 No matter what time of year you are visiting Bryce Canyon National Park, you’ll want to book your hotels and make reservations the second you know the dates that you’re going.
 Prices tend to fluctuate quite a bit, and even if you think your hotel won’t book up, it very easily might.

-As a heads up, I went in mid-October and booked in early September.
-I had minimal options for places to stay even though I thought I was booking far enough in advance!
+As a heads-up, I went in mid-October and booked in early September.
+I had minimal options for places to stay, even though I thought I was booking far enough in advance!

 Purchase an America the Beautiful Pass

-To save yourself money (especially if you know you’ll be visiting at least a few National Parks), purchases an America the Beautiful Pass.
+To save yourself money (especially if you know you’ll be visiting at least a few National Parks), purchase an America the Beautiful Pass.
 This pass costs $80, and it covers your entire vehicle, making it very much worth it.

 If you don’t purchase this pass, you’ll have to pay the per-park fee for each park you go to.
 This fee ranges but can be anywhere from $25 to $35 depending on the park and the time of year, so consider yourself warned!

 America the Beautiful Passes can be purchased online, at National Parks, or even at popular outdoor stores like REI Co-Op.

 Make Use of the Shuttle Service